 Collecting accurate asset performance data is achievable with the use of IoT-enabled devices.
 These devices, in the form of smart sensors and trackers, talk to each other and relay information back to an asset management system where data is collected and stored.

 Before organisations introduced IoT technology into their operations, the process of collecting data was based upon observed judgement and intuition.
 But, thanks to innovations, data is more accurate and instantly available.
 This type of digital transformation to help modernize and build smarter infrastructure is expected to cost the utilities sector $14 billion per year throughout 2023.

 Introducing IoT alongside asset management solutions can have many benefits for the production of utilities, including:

-Using low-cost sensors in your energy production can also benefit your workers in the field.
+Using low-cost sensors in your energy production can also benefit workers in the field.
 The ability to instantly access real-time data from a mobile device can have both financial and time-management benefits.
-By installing IoT devices on essential equipment and infrastructure, you are able to provide each field worker with a real-time view that helps them to determine a proactive approach to repairs and maintenance.
+By installing IoT devices on essential equipment and infrastructure, field workers can gain a real-time view that helps them to determine a proactive approach to repairs and maintenance.

 Like other IoT devices used in the quest for better asset management and maintenance, smart metres were introduced to drive smarter electrical grids.
 As well as having a long term target of providing greener energy and improving customer relations.

 By providing smart metres to households and businesses, power and utility companies are able to gain a better insight into how public utilities are exploited.
 The use of gas, water, and electricity by consumers is sent back to the service provider enabling them to build a database to improve future operations.
 This data then allows them to build a more efficient and reliable production of utilities, among other factors such as:

 - Gaining direct consumer feedback

 - Being able to offer flexible energy tariffs